luigi-bozzoli/cASpER/README.md

 # cASpER
-Plugin for IntelliJ IDEA for the research and the automatic correction of code smells
+A Plug-in for Automated Code Smell Detection and Refactoring

 ## Languages and Tools
 + Java